paytrail/merchant-api/README.md

 Paytrail API will send response to `$notifyUrl`.
 This is optional, but highly recommended parameter.

 Request returns refund token, which can be used to get refund details or cancel refund.

+**Note:** Refunds are created with payment id.
+If you only have order number, but not payment id.
+You can use `getPayments()` method to get payment id for order number.
+If you use [E2 interface](https://docs.paytrail.com/payments/e2-interface/), you get Payment Id from return parameters after customer has completed payment.

 More info about creating refunds in [documentation](https://docs.paytrail.com/refunds/create/).